Nortriptyline

 CERCA LETTERATURA

 1. Gardner TB, Hill DR.Treatment of giardiasis.
 Clin Microbiol Rev. 2001 Jan;14(1):114-28.
 Review.
-MEDLINE

 Paroxetine